The Bergen Region offers plenty of opportunities for exciting, inspiring incentive programmes. Here are a few examples.

 Bergen’s seven mountains

-Bergen is famously surrounded by seven mountains.
+Bergen is surrounded by seven mountains.
 Two of these, Mount Fløyen, 320 metres above sea level (reached with the Fløibanen funicular, one of Bergen’s most popular attractions) and Mount Ulriken, at 643 metres the highest mountain in Bergen, are easily accessible from the city centre.

-Here you team can go hiking, climbing, abseiling, paragliding, axe-throwing or even take part in its own winter biathlon (on skis or snowshoes), before dinner at Fløien Folkerestaurant (capacity: 350 guests) or Sky:Scraper Restaurant (capacity: 90 guests for dinner, 50 for meetings) and enjoy amazing panoramic views over Bergen, the outlying islands and the North Sea beyond.
+Here you team can go hiking, climbing, abseiling, paragliding, axe-throwing or even take part in a winter biathlon (on skis or snowshoes), before dinner at Fløien Folkerestaurant (capacity: 350 guests) or Sky:Scraper Restaurant (capacity: 90 guests for dinner, 50 for meetings) and enjoy amazing panoramic views over Bergen, the outlying islands and the North Sea beyond.

 The World Heritage Site of Bryggen

 Bryggen is one of the most famous and best-preserved urban areas from medieval times.
 It is included on the UNESCO World Heritage List of cultural monuments and is a fine example of Norwegian architecture.
 Today Bryggen is a lively area that is home to many restaurants, cafés, shops and art galleries - perfect for a private guided tour in combination with lunch or dinner at one of the popular restaurants.
 Or what about organising a traditional Hanseatic-themed dinner party for your team in one of the many 16th century banqueting halls?

 These are just a few examples of incentive activities you can choose from in and around Bergen.
 Most of the incentive programmes the Bergen Convention Bureau puts together for their clients are tailor-made, so do not hesitate to get in touch with them so they can help you plan your event.